Skip to main content

 Group

-For the 2024-2025 cohort, no more than twenty-five students will be accepted into the program.
-This program is currently only available to non-transfer students, but we hope to have an option for transfer students in the near future.
+For the 2025-2026 cohort, no more than twenty-four students will be accepted into the program.
+Currently this program is only available to non-transfer students, but we hope to introduce transfer version students in the near future.

 Important Dates